-We’ve all seen examples of poor driving, unsafe vehicles and badly-maintained buses.
-These issues become very important when you’re planning to take a motorcoach tour.
-How can you find out if your tour bus is really safe?
+We have all seen examples of poor driving, unsafe vehicles, and badly-maintained buses.
+These issues become very important when you are planning to take a motorcoach tour.
+How can you find out if your tour bus is really safe to ride?

 Use the US Passenger Carrier Safety Database

-For example, if you enter "Greyhound" in the name field, you’ll be taken to a page that shows your search results; as of this writing, you would see several Greyhound affiliates listed as "Not Allowed to Operate," as well as Greyhound Canada Transportation ULC and Greyhound Lines, Inc. Clicking on “Greyhound Lines, Inc.” will take you to the Greyhound data page, where you can review driver and vehicle safety statistics and see performance information by category.
+For example, if you enter "Greyhound" in the name field, you will be taken to a page that shows your search results.
+You might see several Greyhound affiliates listed as "Not Allowed to Operate," as well as information about Greyhound Canada Transportation ULC and Greyhound Lines, Inc. Clicking on “Greyhound Lines, Inc.” will take you to the Greyhound data page, where you can review driver and vehicle safety statistics and see performance information by category.

-If you can’t find your tour company’s name, you may wish to telephone them and ask if they contract with a charter company for their motorcoach services.
-Chances are good that you’ll be able to find the charter company’s name in the FMCSA safety listings.
+If you cannot find your tour company’s name, you may wish to telephone the company and ask if they contract with a charter company for their motorcoach services.
+Chances are good that you will be able to find the charter company’s name in the FMCSA safety listings.

 Tip: The FMCSA bus safety listings also include Canadian and Mexican companies if they also operate in the US.